dfki-ric/uxo-dataset2024/README.md

 # Processing the raw data
-To prepare the data from the raw recordings, simply execute the accompanying bash scripts in the indicated order.
-Every script contains a short documentation and how it was called to process the data.
-We recommend running the scripts from the scripts folder.
+To prepare the data from the raw recordings, simply execute the accompanying prepocessing and export scripts.
+Every script contains a short documentation and an example for how it was called to process the data.
+The called python scripts may have additional command line arguments that are not exposed by the bash scripts.

 ## Dependencies
 The underlying scripts are python 3 files and use the following dependencies.
 Check the scripts to find out who needs what specifically.